euronion/beamer-presentations/slides.md

 :::

-## What's wrong with...
+## What's wrong with

 ### This works, right?
-* E-Mails
+* E-Mail
 * Shared folders
 * USB sticks
-* Folders:
+* Folder structure
 `version1, version2, version3, ... versionFINAL, versionLAST`
 * Dropbox/Google Drive/Nextcloud

 # Let's be honest: It doesn't

 ::: notes

 * If you have ever started off as a new PhD student and wanted to continue your predecessors work
 * If you are trying to find recording and previous